kaarthik108/snowChat/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://snowchat.streamlit.app/)

-**snowChat** is an interactive chatbot that helps you access and explore data from your Snowflake Database.
-It understands natural language queries and retrieves the requested information using the mighty GPT-4.
+**snowChat** is an intuitive and user-friendly application that allows you to interact with your Snowflake data using natural language queries.
+Type in your questions or requests, and SnowChat will generate the appropriate SQL query and return the data you need.
+No more complex SQL queries or digging through tables - SnowChat makes it easy to access your data!
+By bringing data one step closer, SnowChat empowers users to make data-driven decisions faster and more efficiently, reducing the barriers between you and the insights you seek.

+#

 ![pika-1682575152623-1x](https://user-images.githubusercontent.com/53030784/234772753-228ad22b-3939-47a5-a4cc-c2aa7c08577a.jpeg)